veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 ## Introduction
 Geometrical optics is an old subject but it is still essential to understand and design optical instruments such as camera's, microscopes, telescopes etc. Geometrical optics started long before light was described as a wave as is done in wave optics, and long before it was discovered that light is an electromagnetic wave and that optics is part of electromagnetism.

-In this chapter we go back in history and treat geometrical optics.
+In this chapter, we go back in history and treat geometrical optics.
 That may seem strange now that we have a much more accurate and better theory at our disposal.
 However, the predictions of geometrical optics are under quite common circumstances very useful and also very accurate.
 In fact, for many optical systems and practical instruments there is no alternative for geometrical optics because more accurate theories are much too complicated to use.

 When a material is illuminated, its molecules start to radiate spherical waves (more precisely, they radiate like tiny electric dipoles) and the total wave scattered by the material is the sum of all these spherical waves.
 A time-harmonic wave has at every point in space and at every instant of time a well defined phase.
 A **wave front** is a set of space-time points where the phase has the same value.
 At any fixed time, the wave front is called a surface of constant phase.
 This surface moves with the phase velocity in the direction of its local normal.

-For plane waves we have shown in the previous chapter that the surfaces of constant phase are planes and that the normal to these surfaces is in the direction of the wave vector which coincides with the direction of the phase velocity as well as with the direction of the flow of energy (the direction of the Poynting vector).
+For plane waves, we have shown in the previous chapter that the surfaces of constant phase are planes and that the normal to these surfaces is in the direction of the wave vector which coincides with the direction of the phase velocity as well as with the direction of the flow of energy (the direction of the Poynting vector).
 For general waves, the local direction of energy flow is given by the direction of the Poynting vector.
 Provided that the radius of curvature of the surfaces is much larger than the wavelength, the normal to the surfaces of constant phase may still be considered to be in the direction of the local flow of energy.
 Such waves behave locally as plane waves and their effect can be accurately described by the methods of geometrical optics.

 Geometrical optics is based on the intuitive idea that light consists of a bundle of rays.
 But what is a ray?